-The sympatho-adrenal synapse, stress, and stress hormone secretion
+The sympathetic nervous system, stress, and stress hormone secretion

 Calcium-triggered exocytosis underlies cell-to-cell communication in a variety of critical contexts, including synaptic transmission and endocrine signaling.
 For the past several decades, the adrenomedullary chromaffin cell – a key component of the sympathetic nervous system – has served as a veritable "Rosetta Stone" for our understanding of this process.

-Chromaffin cells synthesize, store, and secrete a complex cocktail of powerful neuropeptides and hormones.
+Chromaffin cells synthesize, store, and secrete a complex cocktail of bioactive agents, including opioid peptides, and stress hormones.
 By design, the secretion process is mutable so that release can be rapidly tuned to match physiological demands.
-However, the mechanisms by which this tuning is achieved remain unclear.
+These demands have the potential to vary tremendously, depending on a variety of environmental or metabolic factors, including stress, pain, and diet.
+Unfortunately, the mechanisms by which this tuning is achieved remain unclear.
 Because the sympatho-adrenal system is known to modify the function of nearly every organ in the human body, this conceptual gap is a significant issue.

 Our primary research goal is to understand how systems-level and local (molecular/cellular) control over adrenomedullary secretion is achieved.
 Within this context, projects are designed to: 1) Understand how excitation/inhibition balance in sympathetic nerves projecting to the adrenal medulla is determined; 2) Define how stress modifies activity of the adrenal gland, in vivo; 3) Understand how hormone/peptide secretion and signaling are regulated (and dysregulated by stress) at the sympatho-adrenal synapse; and, 4) Define the role of molecules responsible for activity-dependent control over the exocytotic process in cells.